FlynnYGUO/DUNE_PRISM_GEC_FD/README.md

 # . represent the current dir in your local laptop
 ```

 ### II.
-Running translation and rotations on FD n-tuples
+Running translations and rotations on ND using FD n-tuples
 > Instructions:
 > - https://github.com/weishi10141993/DUNE_ND_GeoEff/tree/FD_Wei#instruction-for-running-translation-and-rotations-on-fd-n-tuples
 > - Prerequisite: [Produced root file from DUNE FD MC files](https://github.com/FlynnYGUO/DUNE_PRISM/blob/main/README.md#3-recompile-and-rerun).
 The produced FD n-tuples will be used as input files for the following program to run.